SwiftProjectOrganization/SwiftStats/README.md

 ## Details

-The Stan example playgrounds form an initial setup to run Stan (cmdstan, see reference 1).
+The Stan example playgrounds form an initial setup to use Stan (cmdstan, see reference 1) results.
+Running the actual models can be done with [Stan](https://github.com/SwiftProjectOrganization/Stan).

+The ML playgrounds have been added for comparison (TBD).

 ## References